jay1934/Voice-Channel-Bot/README.md

 </div>

-This bot's only feature is, when you join the channel specified in [`config.js`](/config.js), it will immediately create a channel specifically for you, and automatically move you there.
+This bot's only feature is, when you join the channel specified in [`config.js`](/config.js), it will immediately create a channel for you, and automatically move you there.

 <br>